 Fixes for the P0700 code may be specific to your vehicle’s make and model.
 Take this into account as you’re going through your diagnosis.
 Follow any advice outlined in your manual over the general diagnosis steps laid out below.

-What Does P0700 Mean?
+What does P0700 mean?

 The TCM’s role in your system is to monitor the transmission system’s sensors and send that data to the engine control module (ECM).
 If any issues are detected when the ECM reads this data, the P0700 trouble code is activated.
 Along with the check engine light, activation of this code triggers a failsafe mode.
-Your system will remain in this mode until the fault has been repaired and normal operation can resume.
+Your system will remain in this mode until the fault has been repaired and regular operation can resume.

 You will likely notice drivability issues with code P0700, mainly caused by slips in the transmission.
 The most common symptoms include:

-- Activation of the check engine light
+- Activation of the check engine light,

-- Activation of fail safe mode
+- Activation of fail-safe mode,

-- Hesitation or other problems when changing gears
+- Hesitation or other problems when changing gears,

-- Stalls and rough driving
+- Stalls and rough driving,

-- Reduced gas mileage
+- Reduced gas mileage.

-- Shift solenoid is defective
+- Shift solenoid is defective,

-- Engine coolant sensor is defective
+- The engine coolant sensor is defective,

-- Short or open circuit in TCM
+- Short or open circuit in TCM,

-- Faults in the transmission valve body
+- Faults in the transmission valve body,

-- TCM is faulty
+- TCM is faulty,

-- PCM is faulty (rare)
+- PCM is faulty (rare).

 While P0700 is a generic powertrain code, the specific fix can vary depending on your vehicle.
 Check your car’s manual and search for technical service bulletins applicable to your make and model before starting your diagnosis.

-Tools you’ll need: OBD2 scan tool
+Tools you’ll need: OBD2 scan tool.

 Here are the steps: